rpopov/modelant/template/src/site/markdown/index.md

 Within the template the following objects are available:
     * '''wrapped''' - the non-null object being rendered in this template (analogous to ''this'' in the methods)
     * '''context''' - the TemplateContext intstance the rendering happens in.
-It provides the output writer to construct contents in.
-    * '''engine'''  - the template engine to render the nested templates applied
+    * '''engine'''  - the template engine to render the nested templates applied.
+    * '''out'''     - the output print writer to construct contents in.

 Project Directories
 -------------------